leucos/toji/README.md

 As a bonus, if you start your comment with `*`, this comment will also be added to the Jira issue comments (and the worklog as usual).

+#### Rollup mode

+When using rollup (`--rollup`) mode, `toji` will create daily time entries aggregates by description.
+In this mode, time in entries with indentical descriptions will be aggregated on a daily basis.

+For instance, if you have the following entries in a day:

+- `FOO-123 Fix issue in reporting` (15m05s)
+- `FOO-124 Call with client` (26m12s)
+- `FOO-123 Fix issue in reporting` (12m27s)
+- `FOO-124 Project management` (7m50s)

+`toji` will create the following worklog entries in Jira:

+- `FOO-123 Fix issue in reporting`: worklog entry with 27m32s
+- `FOO-124 Call with client`: worklog entry with 26m12s
+- `FOO-124 Project management`: worklog entry with 7m50s

+This mode also supports rounding.
+When rounding (`--rounding`) is used, entries will be rounded up at the next step.
+For instance, is 15 minutes rounding is used, the workload will be filled with those entries:

+- `FOO-123 Fix issue in reporting`: worklog entry with 30m
+- `FOO-124 Call with client`: worklog entry with 30m
+- `FOO-124 Project management`: worklog entry with 15m

+> :warning: **do not mix rollup/non rollup modes for the same time period !**

 #### Examples

 ##### Sync all Toggl entries between yesterday at 00h00 and yesterday at 23h59